\'Etale fundamental groups of Kawamata log terminal spaces, flat sheaves, and quotients of Abelian varieties: Varieties with vanishing Chern classes

 \subsection{Boundedness for families of flat bundles}

-We will show that the set of flat bundles forms a bounded family, as long as the underlying space has rational singularities.
+We will first show that the set of flat bundles forms a bounded family.
 Using the results of Section~\ref{sec:bertini}, this will later allow to recover the isomorphism type of a bundle from its restriction to a given hyperplane.

-\begin{prop} Let $X$ be a normal, projective variety with rational singularities and let $r ∈ \bN^+$ be any integer.
+\begin{prop} Let $X$ be a normal projective variety and $r ∈ \bN^+$ be any integer.
 Then, the set

-is a bounded family. \end{prop} \begin{proof} Let $H$ be any ample line bundle on $X$.
-Since every flat locally free sheaf on $X$ is $H$-semistable, it follows from \cite[Cor.~3.3.7]{MR2665168} that in order to prove the claim, it suffices to show that the Hilbert polynomial of $\sF$ with respect to $H$ equals $P$ is the same for any $\sF ∈ {\sf B}$.